 The addition of an outdoor area to an existing restaurant/café may lead to an increase in overall seating capacity.
-You must have adequate toilet facilities available for customers and staff in line with any relevant building regulations.
+As such, these premises should have adequate toilet facilities available for customers and staff in line with any relevant building regulations.
+Please view volume 1 of the National Construction Code | NCC (abcb.gov.au) for further information.
+Restaurants/Cafes are considered 'Class 6'.